About traveling from Naples to Positano

 How to get from Naples to Positano

 If you find yourself in the Metropolitan hub of Naples, you’re likely going to gorge yourself on its countless culinary and cultural delights.
-However, if the hustle-and-bustle of the city gets to be too much, your likely going to want to set your sights in a destination elsewhere on the sunny Italian coast.
+However, if the hustle and bustle of the city gets to be too much, you likely going to want to set your sights on a destination elsewhere on the sunny Italian coast.

 Naples to Positano by train